-A number of GMT watches have hit the market this year, but two really stand out from the crowd.
-The Tudor Heritage Black Bay GMT Ref M79830RB and the Rolex GMT-Master II Ref 126710BLRO Pepsi.
-The response to these two models, the Rolex in particular, has been staggering (although not entirely unexpected – more on that shortly.)
-Given the insane waiting lists, outrageous price premiums and overall hype surrounding the Pepsi GMT-Master II, however, we can’t help but ask the question: is the new Tudor Black Bay GMT better value?
+Several GMT watches have hit the market this year.
+Two stand out from the crowd.
+The Tudor Heritage Black Bay GMT Ref M79830RB.
+And the Rolex GMT-Master II Ref 126710BLRO Pepsi.
+The response to these two models, the Rolex in particular, has been staggering.
+Although not unexpected – more on that shortly.
+Given the insane waiting lists.
+Outrageous price premiums.
+And crazy hype surrounding the Pepsi GMT-Master II, though, we have to ask: is the Tudor Black Bay GMT better value?

 The Rolex GMT-Master

 The solution Rolex came up with was elegant in its simplicity.
-A fourth hand was introduced to the dial, which pointed to a 24-hour scale shown on a rotating bezel.
-Its most distinguishing visual feature was the two-tone colour scheme, blue and red, which marked daytime from nighttime hours.
-The Rolex GMT-Master was issued by Pan-Am to their crews on long-haul flights and was quickly adopted as the official watch of several other airlines.
+It put a fourth hand on the dial.
+One which pointed to a 24-hour scale shown on a rotating bezel.
+Its most distinguishing visual feature was the two-tone colour scheme.
+Blue and red.
+Marking the daytime from nighttime hours.
+The Rolex GMT-Master was issued by Pan-Am to their crews on long-haul flights.
+Soon it became the official watch of several other airlines.

-Several iterations of the GMT-Master II are available, but the classic ‘Pepsi’ bezel will always hold a special place in watch lovers’ hearts.
-That’s why it was so frustrating for many when, in 2014, Rolex decided to make the Pepsi GMT-Master II available exclusively in 18k white gold.
+For reasons unknown, the company decided to offer the Pepsi GMT-Master II only in 18k white gold.
 Not only did this make the watch less accessible, it also somehow made it less desirable.
 After all, everyone knows that proper ‘tool’ watches come in steel cases.

 The Rolex GMT-Master II Ref 126710BLRO Pepsi

-Presented in a 40mm Rolex Oyster case made from Oystersteel, the lugs and sides of the case have been subtly redesigned to fit on a five-link Jubilee bracelet.
-This is the first steel Pepsi GMT-Master II to feature the brand’s iconic Cerachrom bezel insert in red and blue ceramic, which is obviously a major drawcard.
-The bidirectional rotatable bezel is engraved with a 24-hour scale and allows for easy simultaneous viewing of a second timezone via the red GMT hand.
-The black dial is equipped with hour markers made from 18ct gold and uses Rolex’s highly legible Chromalight display with long-lasting blue luminescence for easy reading in low-light conditions.
+The Ref 126710BLRO Pepsi features a 40mm Rolex Oyster case made from Oystersteel.
+The lugs and sides of the case have been subtly redesigned to fit the five-link Jubilee bracelet.
+This is the first steel GMT-Master II to have the iconic bezel insert in red and blue ceramic.
+A major drawcard.
+Engraved in the bidirectional rotatable bezel is a 24-hour scale.
+This allows for easy simultaneous viewing of a second timezone via the red GMT hand.
+The hour markers on the black dial are in 18ct gold.
+Rolex’s Chromalight display ensures long-lasting blue luminescence.
+Making for easy reading in low-light conditions.

 The Tudor Heritage Black Bay GMT Ref M79830RB

-The Tudor Heritage Black Bay GMT is also a sought-after model, but availability is not limited to the same degree as the Rolex.
+The Tudor Heritage Black Bay GMT is also a sought-after model.
+Availability is not limited to the same degree as the Rolex though.
 Does that reduce its desirability somewhat?
-Possibly but if you’d rather be able to wear and enjoy your watch right now, this probably isn’t going to be as much of a concern for you.
+Hard to say.
+But if you’d rather be able to wear and enjoy your watch right now, that likely won’t be much of a concern for you.

 Inside is a new manufacture movement, the automatic calibre MT5652.
-Created by Tudor specifically for this new GMT model, it incorporates an additional hour hand that rotates once every 24 hours.
+Created by Tudor for this new GMT model, it has an extra hour hand that rotates once every 24 hours.
 There’s also a date complication, with the date displayed on the dial side at 3 o’clock.
-Beating at 28,800 vph, the manufacture calibre MT 5652 offers a comparable 70-hour power reserve and is also certified as a chronometer by the COSC.
-In keeping with the dive watch DNA of the Black Bay collection, the Black Bay GMT is rated waterproof to 200m.
+Beating at 28,800 vph, calibre MT 5652 offers a comparable 70-hour power reserve.
+It’s also certified as a chronometer by the COSC.
+In keeping with the dive watch DNA of the Black Bay collection, the Black Bay GMT has a waterproof rating of 200m.

 Is The Tudor GMT Better Value?

-There’s no real obvious answer to this question as it depends on a number of factors, nearly all of which come down to personal preference.
+There’s no real obvious answer to this question.
+It depends on several factors, all of which come down to personal preference.
 There’s no doubt that the Rolex GMT-Master II Ref 126710BLRO Pepsi is an icon.
-The fact that the Pepsi GMT is once again available in steel is a big deal, and the jubilee bracelet only adds to its allure.
+The fact that the Pepsi GMT is once again available in steel is a big deal.
+And the jubilee bracelet only adds to its allure.
 Will you get your money back if you pay above market to get one right now though?

-The Tudor GMT meanwhile is unlikely to go up too much in value, although you may see some appreciation over the long term (again we’re talking years here.)
-That being said, it is reasonably readily available at retailers and you won’t need to buy several other models first before being given the opportunity to purchase.
-The flipside of course is that you are more likely to see other people wearing one, although if you’ve been on Instagram recently it seems there are no shortage of new Rolex Pepsi GMT’s being delivered.
+The Tudor GMT meanwhile is unlikely to go up too much in value.
+Although you may see some appreciation over the long term (again we’re talking years here.)
+That said, it is the more accessible of the two.
+And you won’t need to buy several other models first.
+The flipside of course is that you are more likely to see other people wearing one.

-At the fundamental level, however, both models are largely the same; time-only watches with a GMT function indicated by a 24-hour hand on a rotating bezel.
-Both feature chronometer-certified manufacture movements and offer 70-hour power reserves, however the Rolex movement is undoubtedly more hi-tech, with its Parachrom hairspring and Chronenergy escapement.
-Likewise, the Tudor doesn’t carry the same brand cache as the Rolex, which is undeniably a consideration when buying any luxury product.
+At the fundamental level though, both models are the same.
+Time-only watches with a GMT function indicated by a 24-hour hand on a rotating bezel.
+Both feature chronometer-certified manufacture movements.
+And both offer 70-hour power reserves.
+Though the Rolex movement is more hi-tech.
+With its Parachrom hairspring and Chronenergy escapement.
+Likewise, the Tudor doesn’t carry the same brand cache as the Rolex.
+Which is a consideration when buying any luxury product.

 Technical Specifications: Rolex GMT-Master II Ref 126710BLRO Pepsi